Gentry's hit gives Orioles walk-off win over Royals

 Gentry followed with a soft single to center that drove in Joseph easily from second.
 It was Gentry's first walk-off hit and Baltimore's seventh walk-off win this year.

+The Royals thought that Showalter might pinch-hit for Gentry -- who batted ninth -- or in other spots in the bottom of the lineup, but that did not happen as the Baltimore skipper's decisions paid off.

+The victory was the 1,480th of Showalter's career, tying him with Earl Weaver for 24th on the all-time list.

-The Orioles (51-54), who have won three straight, posted their first victory over the Royals (55-49) this season.
-Kansas City swept Baltimore in an earlier three-game series.
+The Orioles (51-54) won their third straight and posted their first victory over the Royals this season.
+Kansas City (55-49) swept Baltimore in an earlier three-game series.

 Neither team could do much offensively on a night dominated by the pitchers.